 The most reliable way to treat your stroke side effects is with repetitive practice.

 Repetition activates neuroplasticity and helps you rebuild the skills you lost after stroke.
 It requires hard work and discipline, and that’s why it produces long-lasting results.

 Repetitive practice isn’t a shortcut, which is why it always works.
 Always.

 For example, practicing leg exercises every single day will help you strengthen the connections in your brain that control leg movement.
 With enough practice, you can rewire your brain and relearn how to walk again.

 Repetitive practice isn’t as attractive as etanercept because it requires a lot more hard work.
 But compared to the high price tag and ill-studied nature of etanercept, hard work isn’t such a bad alternative.

 Overall, etanercept is an exciting new breakthrough in stroke treatment, but we’re skeptical.
 The studies are likely biased because they’re conducted by the same person who carries the patent and is charging thousands of dollars per treatment.

-A much more affordable and reliable way to recover from stroke includes repetitive practice.
-With hard work and perseverance, repetitive practice can help you rebuild your skills after stroke and have it last long-term.
+A much more affordable and reliable way to recover from stroke includes massed practice.
+With hard work and perseverance, repetition can help you rebuild your skills after stroke and have it last long-term.